How to get a mortgage with a no deposit

 Terms and conditions will vary from one lender to the next, since each mortgage lender has its own criteria.
 In general, No Deposit mortgages often require you to use a friend or family member’s property, savings or income as a security.
 So while you won’t need savings of your own, you may need a financially secure loved one who’s able to help.

-How to buy a home with low or no deposit
+How to get a mortgage with no deposit

 Using a mortgage guarantor gives lenders the confidence to approve applications that they usually consider a little risky.
 This is because if you were unable to pay your mortgage, the lender would be able to use your guarantor’s assets to cover the debt.
 Guarantor mortgages come in all shapes and sizes.
 We’ve outlined some of the main ones below, but it’s a good idea to speak to a mortgage advisor who can help you find the right one for you and your family.